twbs/bootstrap/docs/components/navs.md

 </nav>
 {% endexample %}

-The same works for a navigation build with lists.
+The same works for a navigation built with lists.

 {% example html %}
 <ul class="nav nav-inline">